Modified Hours and Services

-- No jury panels will be called for the next 30 days.
+- No jury panels will be called until further notice.

 Criminal - In custody

-- All in-custody arraignments will be heard as scheduled with the parties appearing by remote means if possible.
+- All in-custody arraignments will be heard as scheduled with the parties appearing by remote means.

 - All persons arrested on a 'no own recognizance' misdemeanor warrant will be subject to release by pretrial services, if otherwise qualified, and given a date to appear in Sparks Justice Court after 30 days.